CapgeminiCIS/hackerkiste-hackathon/05_Stage_2_Ingress.md

 # Stage 2 Ingress Controller

 ## Hosting a Single Container
-### Introduction
-In this stage you will learn about Ingress Controllers and why we need them.
+In this stage you will learn about ingress controllers and why we need them.

 An ingress controller is a fancy name for a proxy or LoadBalancer which routes the traffic to its designated services inside your Kubernetes cluster.
 Without it we would need to supply each pod with its own public IP address.